England vs South Africa: Ashes places potentially up for grabs as Harry Brook's side play three ODIs and three T20s

 They are not completely home and hosed but more success against South Africa would go a long way to making that the case.

-Expect Ben Duckett and Jamie Smith to continue an opening partnership that prospered in two of the three ODIs versus West Indies - fifty stands coming either side of both players making ducks in game two - and Root to no doubt flourish at No 3.
+Ben Duckett and Jamie Smith are set to continue an opening partnership that prospered in two of the three ODIs versus West Indies - fifty stands coming either side of both players making ducks in game two - and Root to no doubt flourish at No 3.

 Building for 2026 T20 World Cup